Constitution for the Mallet Assembly Honors Program

 - 10. The Tribunal shall have power to assess fines and impose punishment, up to and including expulsion from the Assembly.
 The Tribunal shall have the power to rectify violations by the Assembly through the invalidation of unconstitutional actions, specific instruction to officers, and/or the imposition of fines.
 The minimum fine is an amount sufficient to repair or replace property damaged by the defendant.
 All fines and punishment imposed must be reasonably related to the offense for which the person was found guilty.
 A member shall only be expelled for a gross violation of Assembly standards.
 An expelled member cannot be reinstated to membership except by a two-thirds vote by the Assembly.
 An expelled member forfeits all privileges of membership.

-- 11. A written account of the Tribunal’s ruling must be posted within 24 hours of the decision.
+- 11. The Third Member will post a written account of the Tribunal’s ruling within 24 hours of the decision.
 The account shall include the Defendant’s name, the charges, the Prosecutor’s name, all evidence presented, the Tribunal’s ruling, and the justification.

 - 12. Tribunal verdicts may be appealed to the Executive Committee.
 The Executive Committee, by two-thirds vote, may dismiss the appeal or remand the case to the Tribunal with specific instructions as guidelines for the Tribunal's further consideration.
 Tribunal members may not vote on appeals to the Executive Committee.
 Decisions by the Executive Committee may be appealed to the Assembly.
 The Assembly may, by two-thirds vote, remand the case to the Tribunal with specific instructions as guidelines for further consideration; otherwise the appeal is dismissed.
 The final appellate board is the Board of Governors, who may take whatever action they deem appropriate.